davidtchiu/davidtchiu.github.io/teaching/cs161/lab11.cards/index.md

   System.out.println("Test");
 }
 ```
 Within the main method, print out some dummy message within main.
 Save it, and to run the main method, simply right-click on the `CardTester` class, and call the `main()` method.
 Hit enter on the dialog box that pops up.
+Cool, so it looks like static methods can be called directly on the class.
+Convenient!
+Let's remember that...

 #### Part 1: Card Class and Suit Enum Class

+- Create a new `enum` class called `Suit`, which defines `CLUB`, `SPADE`, `HEART`, `DIAMOND`.
+That's all you need in that class!

-- Start writing the `Card` class.
+- Now let's focus on writing the `Card` class.
 Each `Card` has a face-value and a suit.

-  - The `faceValue` is an integer from 1, 2, 3, 4, ..., 12, and 13.
+  - The `faceValue` instance variable is an integer ranging from 1, 2, 3, 4, ..., 12, and 13.
-  - The `suit` is a constant with the following options: `CLUB`, `SPADE`, `HEART`, `DIAMOND`.

-- Before going any further, create a new `enum` class called `Suit`, which defines `CLUB`, `SPADE`, `HEART`, `DIAMOND`.
-Now ensure that your `Card`'s `suit` field is of a `Suit` data type.
+  - The `faceSuit` is of type `Suit`.

 - Back in the `Card` class,  you need to implement two constructors:

   - A default constructor that randomly generates a suit and face value.
 For the face value, you simply need to generate an integer between 1 and 13 (both inclusive).
 What do you do to generate a random suit?

-    How do you create a random suit?
 Here's a hint.
-The `Suit.values()` method returns an *array* of all the constants you listed in the `Suit` enum class.
+The `Suit.values()` method returns an *array* of all the constants you just listed in the `Suit` enum class.

   - A second constructor that takes as input a given suit and face value.
-If the given face value or suit is not legal.
-For instance, the face value was given as a negative number, or a number greater than 13, then you should print out an error message, and instead create a random legal Card.
+If the given face value is not legal, for instance, the face value was given as a negative number, or a number greater than 13, then you should print out an error message, and instead assign it a random legal face value.
+(Why don't you need to check to see whether the given suit is legal?)

-- Implement and document the following methods.
+- Implement the following methods.
 Remember to write-and-test, write-and-test!
 That means you need to go back and forth between this class and the `static main()` method.

   - `int getFaceValue()`: Getter for this card's face value.